SyedSahil80328/istdates/README.md

 9. Navigate to same directory your application is running.
 10. Run `python UserDetails.py`.
 It will contain your entire sign in credentials.
 11. You'll see that the password is stored in encrypted form.

+ **Note**: Creating ticket requires [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) application.
+So install it by clicking on the link given.